DisCoTec/discotec.github.io/2025/abstracts.md

 ## 12

-* Gianluca Aguzzi, Lorenzo Bacchini, Martina Baiardi, Roberto Casadei, Angela Cortecchia, Davide Domini, Nicolas Farabegoli, Danilo Pianini and Mirko Viroli. **A Demonstrator Toolchain for Self-organizing Robot Teams**
+**Authors:**  Gianluca Aguzzi, Lorenzo Bacchini, Martina Baiardi, Roberto Casadei, Angela Cortecchia, Davide Domini, Nicolas Farabegoli, Danilo Pianini and Mirko Viroli.

+**Title:** A Demonstrator Toolchain for Self-organizing Robot Teams

+**Abstract:**
 Aggregate computing is a paradigm with over a decade of investigation and multiple programming frameworks available, which proved to be particularly suitable for the simulation of applications in